Kosenuel/DevOps_CloudEngr-StegHub/18.(Iac)_Automating_Infrastructure_Using_Terraform_Part_3/README.md

 }
 ````

-> 💡 **Tip:** When/If you provide a default AMI in the `lookup` function helps you to ensure that Terraform doesn't fail if a region key is missing.
+> 💡 **Tip:** When/If you provide a default AMI in the `lookup` function, it helps you to ensure that Terraform doesn't fail if a region key is missing.
 ![Screenshot: Terraform EC2 Instance with Dynamic AMI Selection](./images/terraform-ec2-ami-selection.png)

 ---